Skip to main contentScroll Top

 Riding my bike!

-Knowing that many guesthouses and hotels make them available for their customers so you might not even need to rent one.
-Note that at the south entrance, there are also bicycles and other vehicle choices (see below) as well as the area including souvenir shops, restaurants and toilets.
+Knowing that many guesthouses and hotels They provide them for their customers, so you might not even need to rent any.
+Note that at the south entrance, there are also bicycles and other vehicle options (see below), as well as the area with souvenir shops, restaurants, and restrooms.

 If cycling is not an option for you (children not comfortable, fear of the heat, etc.), there is still a solution other than walking.
 You can indeed rent a type of electric tuk tuk (for 3 people including a driver) for 200 Baht per hour.

-It's not very fast (like 15 km/h max and even then) but it allows you to visit the site effortlessly.
-However, I don't know if it is allowed to drive with it in areas other than the power station.
-There is also electric carts with the appearance of old-fashioned cars (Made In Sukhothai !), but the latter being a bit faster, They require an international license.
+It's not very fast (like 15 km/h max, if that), but it allows you to visit the site effortlessly.
+However, I don't know if it's allowed to drive it in areas other than the power plant.
+There's also electric carts resembling old-fashioned cars (Made in Sukhothai!), but these are faster, They require an international license.

 sukhothai electric cart